 Are ESTJs too bossy or controlling?

 The stereotype of the ESTJ as domineering oversimplifies a more complex picture.
 While ESTJs do have a natural inclination toward organizing and directing, Myers and Myers (1995) note that this reflects a genuine desire to ensure that systems function well and that goals are achieved, rather than a need for personal power.
 Well-developed ESTJs balance their administrative strengths with respect for others' autonomy and contributions.
-Quenk (2002) observes that ESTJs who develop their inferior Fi become increasingly aware of how their directive style impacts others and can adjust accordingly.
+Quenk (2002) observes that ESTJs who develop their inferior introverted feeling become increasingly aware of how their directive style impacts others and can adjust accordingly.

 What is the difference between ESTJ and ENTJ?

 Both types share Extraverted Thinking (Te) as their dominant function, but their auxiliary functions differ significantly.
 ESTJs use Introverted Sensing (Si) as their auxiliary, grounding their organizational efforts in practical experience and established procedures.
 ENTJs use Introverted Intuition (Ni), orienting their leadership toward long-range vision and strategic innovation.
-In practice, ESTJs tend to be stewards of existing systems and traditions, while ENTJs are more likely to challenge and restructure systems in pursuit of new strategic goals (Thomson, 1998).
+In practice, ESTJs be stewards of existing systems and traditions, while ENTJs are more likely to challenge and restructure systems in pursuit of new strategic goals (Thomson, 1998).

 How can ESTJs improve their emotional intelligence?

 The MBTI literature recommends several approaches.
-Quenk (2002) suggests that ESTJs practice identifying and naming their own emotions, as the inferior Fi function often leaves them less skilled at emotional self-awareness than at organizing external realities.
+Quenk (2002) suggests that ESTJs practice identifying and naming their own emotions, as the inferior introverted feeling function often leaves them less skilled at emotional self-awareness than at organizing external realities.
 Thomson (1998) recommends cultivating active listening skills and deliberately creating space for others to express feelings without immediately moving to problem-solving.
 Regular reflection on personal values, journaling about emotional experiences, and seeking feedback from trusted individuals about interpersonal impact are also frequently recommended in the type development literature.